 Older versions of iOS do not always get the security patches provided to the latest version.
-For example this chart shows a list of patches (many of them for webkit) available in iOS 15 and if they are available in iOS 14.
+For example this chart (reproduced below) shows a list of patches (many of them for Webkit) available in iOS 15 and if they are available in iOS 14.
 It is important to note that Apple has not communicated this information to users.
+As users are unable to choose alternative browsers, they are left insecure without warning, even though their browser may be "up to date".